OpenMW/openmw/tes3mp-changelog.md

 -----

 * Fixes to server crashes caused by incorrect cell comparison added by bandwidth optimization changes
-* Fixes to server browser freezes caused by incomplete data received from master server
+* Fixes to server browser freezes caused by connection failures and incomplete data received from master server

 0.5.0
 -----